vincedubroeucq/kawi/readme.txt

  - featured images (post thumbnails)
  - A single widget area you can place on the left, right, or at the bottom, just before the footer.

-There are four menu locations
+There are five menu locations
  - The main menu slot features your main menu, obviously.
 On mobile, the menu is displayed in a sliding sidebar.
  - The main social menu allows you to add social link icons along your main menu.
 Just link to your profile on your favorite platforms.
  - There's a footer menu area.
  - And another social menu area in the footer.
+ - And you also have a top bar menu for account link, for example.
+Note that it doesn't support nested menus.

 Supported social icons (link text given):
  - facebook